nilguncelik/nilguncelik.github.io/_posts/docker/2014-12-25-6-docker-workflow.md

 - You write your application and make configurations.
 - Commit your app and configuration.
 - Checkout your instance on another machine and use.
-- This is way is not recommended.
+- This way is not recommended.

 ```sh
 $ docker run -i -t debian /bin/bash